Search

 There is limited parking available on the site, plus public car parks close by on each side of Stockwell Head (near to the Concordia Theatre) which are free of charge on Sundays.

-Accessibility: We have wheelchair access and disabled toilets in our newly re-furbished foyer.
+We have wheelchair access and disabled toilets in our foyer.

 Our Service

 The main service begins at 10.45am with a warm welcome from one of our Members.
-We have a short family time together.
-After the children go to their classes, we have a time of sung worship, usually led by our band.
-We have 2 or 3 songs.
-On the first Sunday of the month we share Communion together.
-Sometimes a person might pray out loud or read a small passage from the bible.
-Sometimes people share things that they believe God is saying to the whole church family.
+We have a time of sung worship, usually led by our Band.
+On the first Sunday of the month we share Communion together during our service.
+We have spoken prayers, and a reading from the bible.
+Sometimes people share things that have happened to them (often called a testimony or a blessing) and sometimes it could be something that they believe God is saying to the whole church family.
 This might seem strange the first time you hear it but it’s all part of our connecting with God.
-One of our leaders or a visiting Preacher/Minister will give a sermon/talk that is bible based, explaining how we can apply that message and teaching to our everyday lives.
-We usually finish with a final worship song and a prayer.
+One of our Leaders or a visiting Preacher/Minister will give a sermon/talk that is bible based, explaining how we can apply that message and teaching to our everyday lives.
+We usually finish with a worship song and a prayer.
 There is an opportunity to receive personal prayer at the end of the service, in a quiet place.
 Just ask one of the Welcome Team to guide you to the right person and place...........

-Older school age children go out into our children’s groups which we currently run on the 1st and 4th Sundays of each month (from Sept-June):-
+School age children go out into our children’s groups which we currently run on the 1st Sunday of each month (from Sept-June):-

 Children stay with their parent or grown-up at the start of the service.
 We really value worshipping God all together as a family for the first part of our service.
 When it’s time for the children to go out to their various groups, Leaders take them up to our Pathways centre for their activities and teaching.
-The kids group activities vary depending on the age.
+Activities and teaching varies depending on their age.
 There is a friendly welcome, bible stories, sharing time, praying, music, craft, drama, fun games and free play.
-Please go along to collect your children once the service finishes, and then re-join us for our coffee and chat time.
+Children come back into the Sanctuary to re-join us for our coffee and chat time.

 On the 2nd Sunday of the month we have our Parade Service where Girls Brigade and Boys Brigade children and parents join us for a family friendly fun service.
-We serve breakfast for our Brigade families from 10am prior to the service starting at 10.45.
+We serve breakfast for our Brigade families and church family in Pathways from 10am prior to the service which starts at 10.45.

 On the 3rd Sunday of the month, alongside our normal morning service, we run Messy Church in the Pathways Centre.
 This is "alternative" church, which we run in the afternoon from 3pm-5pm.
 This is open to everyone, not just children and parents/carers.
 See our Messy Church page for what goes on here.